ub2906/RESTful-APIs-Nodejs-/README.md

 # RESTful-APIs-Nodejs-

+Vidly v1 -- >
+->made various RESTful services
-Vidly v1 -- > depection of various routes and endpoints made using http methods .
+->depection of various routes and endpoints made using http methods .
 This is the first version.